History of the Byzantine Empire: Isaurian dynasty and Iconoclasm

 Leo III's son, Constantine V (741–775 AD), won noteworthy victories in northern Syria, and also thoroughly undermined Bulgar strength during his reign.
+However, it would also be under his reign that the Byzantine Empire would loose the Exarchate of Ravenna, ending Western continuation.
 Like his father, Constantine V, Leo IV (775–780 AD) was an iconoclast.
 However, Leo IV was dominated by his wife Irene who tended toward iconodulism, and supported religious statues and images.
 Upon the death of Leo IV in 780 AD, his 10-year-old son, Constantine VI (780–797 AD) succeeded to the Byzantine throne under the regency of his mother, Irene.
 However, before Constantine VI could come of age and rule in his own right, his mother usurped the throne for herself.
 Irene (797–802 AD) reinstated a policy of iconodulism, and in 787 AD, at the Council of Nicaea, iconodulism was made official church policy, thus revoking Leo III's official policy of 730 AD.
 Accordingly, the period of time called the "first iconoclasm", dating from 726 AD through 787, came to an end.
 An intervening period of iconodulism was initiated which would last through the reigns of Irene and her successors, Nikephoros I (802–811 AD); Staurakios (811 AD) and Michael I Rhangabe (811–813 AD).

 In the beginning of the 9th century the Arabs captured Crete, and successfully attacked Sicily, but on 3 September 863, general Petronas attained a huge victory against the emir of Melitene.
 Under the leadership of Krum, the Bulgar threat also reemerged, but in 814 Krum's son, Omortag, arranged a peace with the Byzantine Empire.

 As noted above, the 8th and 9th centuries were also dominated by controversy and religious division over Iconoclasm.
 Also as noted above, Icons were banned by Leo and Constantine, leading to revolts by iconodules (supporters of icons) throughout the empire.
 After the efforts of Empress Irene, the Second Council of Nicaea met in 787, and affirmed that icons could be venerated but not worshiped.